Make Procrastination "Unaffordable"

 Responsibility means something different to each person.
 It took me a long time to define what that meant for me.
 In the last 12 months or so, I have finally gained some significant momentum in my work and it’s all because I found a sense of responsibility in these 3 things:

-- Lifting someone.
+- Lifting others up.
 Growth is beautiful, even more so when you help others in their own.
 As a hardcore introvert, the thought of having a community used to disinterest me — scared me even.
 I rarely replied to my readers.
 I would cower when I was asked to speak in front of other artists.
 I wasn’t very attuned to my clients’ needs.
-No wonder nothing was happening to me and my “career”.
+No wonder nothing was happening to me and my "career."
 Denying my role in other people’s growth ultimately compromised my own progress.
 So when the year started, I made it my resolution to commit hard to my tribe and to serving them.
 I am only just starting over but finally having this sense of utility to others has compelled me to show up more, creating tremendous change in both my life and work.

 Also, I learned that having a tribe has nothing to do with being introverted.
 You can be gentle and quiet in your ways and still make waves.

 - Learning from the best.
 For the past year, I’ve been connecting and synergizing with people who are better and smarter than me.
-This means, I wasn’t only hanging out with my creative friends, I was spending time with creators who actually do meaningful creative work for a living, even if, at some point, they intimidated me.
+This means, I wasn’t only hanging out with my creative friends, I was spending time with creators who actually do meaningful creative work for a living, even if at some point they intimidated me.
 Surrounding myself with these people did not only grant me with a wealth of knowledge and inspiration, their presence would constantly remind me that to sleep on my own creative potential would be a shameful use of time.
 Trust me, A+ players make the best accountability partners!

 Question: Are you hanging out with the right people — people who ace what they do and are also teaching and challenging you?